mspncp/gosu-wiki/Getting-Started-on-Raspbian-(Raspberry-Pi).md

    ```bash
    sudo gem install gosu --pre -- --with-cflags=-I/opt/SDL2/include --with-ldflags=\"/opt/SDL2/lib/libSDL2.a /opt/SDL2/lib/libSDL2_ttf.a\"
    ```

+7. Optional: Clean up by deleting the SDL folders and `.tar.gz` files in your home directory.

 Congratulations, you should now be able to run Ruby/Gosu games! *Note:* It is best to run all games in fullscreen mode on Raspbian, since windowed mode does not work as expected.